erizov/Professor/semester_09/lecture_55_advanced_os/microkernel_architecture/univer.en.md

 ## Algorithm Definition

-Microkernel Architecture is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Microkernel Architecture is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Microkernel Architecture is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Microkernel Architecture works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science